 What is a Seedbox?

 A seedbox is a dedicated, high-speed server for downloading and uploading files.
-Most people rent seedboxes to achieve very fast torrent transfers.
+Most people rent seedboxes to achieve very fast torrent or Usenet transfers.
 Typically, you will see speeds from 100Mbps (8MB/s) to 10Gbps (1250MB/s) on a seedbox.

 A seedbox also allows you to avoid ISP throttling and bypass eavesdroppers like the RIAA or MPAA.

 Today, there are many seedbox providers — most are run by individuals or tiny companies.
 These seedboxes have some of the best feedback from customers:

 How To Use A Seedbox

-Once the files are downloaded to the seedbox, they can be downloaded to a a personal computer via the HTTP, FTP, SFTP, or rsync protocols.
+Once the files are downloaded to the seedbox, they can then be downloaded your computer via the HTTP, FTP, SFTP, or rsync protocols.
 You can also directly stream the media from the seedbox with an application like Plex.